Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Experiments

 \subsection{Experimental Results and Analysis}

-The results of the training experiments on the dynamic upper clipping threshold and dynamic lower clipping threshold are shown in \cref{fig:6}, which can prove that our control over entropy increase and entropy decrease is effective.
+The results of the training experiments on the dynamic upper clipping threshold and dynamic lower clipping threshold are shown in Figure \ref{fig:6}, which demonstrates that our control over entropy increase and entropy decrease is effective.

+The experimental results are shown in Table \ref{tab:1}.
+We can see that our three training strategies consistently improve performance across multiple mathematical benchmarks.
+To further verify the generality of our method, we additionally evaluate its effectiveness on non-math domains and on a different model family.
+As shown in the left panel of Table \ref{tab:addition}, our method achieves consistent gains on non-math benchmarks.
+Moreover, the right panel of Table \ref{tab:addition} reports results on Phi-4-14B, where our strategies also outperform GRPO on most benchmarks, demonstrating scalability to larger models and generalization beyond the Qwen model family.

+The three strategies target different training regimes. \textbf{ID} is best suited for SFT-aligned models, as the initial entropy increase encourages diverse reasoning before convergence, yielding the strongest overall results on Qwen2.5-MATH-7B and strong non-math performance. \textbf{DID} is preferable for base or high-entropy models, where early entropy reduction stabilizes optimization; this is reflected in its competitive results on Qwen2.5-7B. \textbf{OD} is more suitable for long training or potential local minima, since periodic entropy oscillation maintains exploration and leads to strong competition-level and out-of-domain performance.

-The experimental results are shown in \cref{tab:1}.
-We can see that our three training strategies all demonstrate the performance of our method on multiple benchmarks.
-Building on this, we further analyze the entropy and performance \cref{analysis1}, and the setting of training phase ratios \cref{analysis3} in the training process of our method.
-The remaining results including the analysis of the average clipping threshold, the analysis of the clipping probability and the experiment on replacing dynamic clipping threshold with Clip-Higher and Clip-Lower can be found in the \cref{appendix:experimental}.
+We further analyze the entropy and performance (Section \ref{analysis1}), the setting of training phase ratios and clipping function (Section \ref{analysis3}) in the training process of our method.
+The remaining results including the analysis of the average clipping threshold, the analysis of the clipping probability and the experiment on replacing dynamic clipping threshold with Clip-Higher and Clip-Lower can be found in Section \ref{appendix:experimental}.